sentioxyz/docs/docs/References/supported-networks/sui.md

     chain: sui_mainnet # Chain id, sui_mainnet or sui_testnet
 ```

-Contract name is optional and will make file generated more readable.
+Contract name is optional but will make file generated more readable.

 ## Type Generation